Skip to main content

 Frequently Asked Questions

-- How much does damp-proofing cost in Crystal Palace?
+What does damp-proofing in Crystal Palace involve?

-- Why does the Crystal Palace hillside affect damp problems?
+Why does the Crystal Palace hillside affect damp problems?

-- Two ways.
-First, lower-slope properties around Anerley Hill and towards Penge have higher persistent groundwater than properties higher up — surface water and shallow groundwater track down the slope and accumulate at the lower levels.
+Two ways.
+First, lower-slope properties around Anerley Hill and towards Penge have higher persistent groundwater than properties higher up, surface water and shallow groundwater track down the slope and accumulate at the lower levels.
 This makes rising damp more aggressive when the original DPC fails.
 Second, properties higher up the slope have rear retaining walls where the garden steps up above the house.
 Water builds up behind the wall and pushes through into ground-floor rear rooms.
 The fix needs external waterproofing of the retaining wall, not just internal replastering.
 We assess the full picture before recommending treatment.

-- Can a Crystal Palace basement be tanked?
+Can a Crystal Palace basement be tanked?

-- Why hire All Well for Crystal Palace damp-proofing?
+Why hire All Well for Crystal Palace damp-proofing?

 Get a Free Quote for Your Crystal Palace Damp Proofing